Dobiasd/enterprython/README.md

     # an entry MUST exist in the value store
     attrib1: int
     # below attribute CAN be injected from the value store,
-    # if not provided in value store, then default is used
+    # if not provided in value store, then the default is used
     attrib2: str = "test"
     # below attribute will not be injected
     # any entry in the value store will be ignored